ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 while other slots cannot.
 But other slots can communicate with the main slot by the links between them inside the router.
 So the main slot collects the Evidence of other slots, produces the final Evidence of the whole router and conveys the final Evidence to the Verifier.
-Therefore the router is a composite device, each slot is an Attester, and the main slot is the lead Attester.
+Therefore, the router is a composite device, each slot is an Attester, and the main slot is the lead Attester.

 Another example is a multi-chassis router composed of multiple single carrier-grade routers.
 Multi-chassis router setups create redundancy groups that provide higher throughput by interconnecting multiple routers in these groups, which can be treated as one logical router for simpler management.
 A multi-chassis router setup provides a management point that connects to the Verifier.
-Typically one router in the group is designated as the main router.
+Typically, one router in the group is designated as the main router.
 Other routers in the multi-chassis setup are connected to the main router only via physical network links and are therefore managed and appraised via the main router's help.
 Consequently, a multi-chassis router setup is a composite device,